 Other providers might instead apply the funds to the purchase of a whole of life insurance policy, which pays out a guaranteed lump sum settlement when you die.

-Either of these methods of safeguarding your money and ensuring that it is available to serve the purpose for which it was intended is endorsed by the FPA’s strict code of conduct to which members must adhere.
+Either of these methods of safeguarding your money and ensuring that it is available to serve the purpose for which it was intended is endorsed by the organization’s strict code of conduct to which members must adhere.